Spiegie/Spiegie/README.md

 ## I'm currently working on:

 - a Messenger, based on the LORA-Network
-- a GPS-Tracker based on the LORA-Network

-## I'm currently lerarning:
+## I'm currently learning:

-- The usage of Docker
-- Continuous integration with Jenkins
-- Ansible (for my Servermanagement)
+- Saltstack
+- Rust

 ## My Skills are:
 - Python
 - MariaDB
 - Linux
-- experience with C++
 - PHP
 - Bash-scripting
+- Kubernetes